louiswillems/louiswillems.github.io/_posts/2018-10-23-Predicting price of red wines from SAQ.md

 In this post, we will build a regression model in roder to predict the price of red wine from data that we will get from the SAQ website (Société des alcools du Québec).
 For this, we will first extract the data from SAQ.com.
 After we get the data that we need, we will built our regressor model to predict the price of red wines.

 In order to do this, we will :
-* Extract the data from saq.com
+* Extract the data
-* Built our model.
+* Built our model
 <br>
 <br>
 <br>